Aron9605/Quantum-repetition-code/README.md

 ## Abstract

+Achieving fault-tolerant quantum computing is a fundamental challenge in the field of quantum information science.
-Enhancing the lifetime of qubits with quantum code-based memories on different quantum hardware is a significant step towards fault-tolerant quantum computing.
-We theoretically show that the break-even point, i.e., preserving arbitrary quantum information  longer than the lifetime of a single idle qubit, can be beaten even with the quantum phase-flip repetition code in a dephasing-time-limited system.
-Applying circuit-based analytical calculation, we determine the efficiency of the phase-flip code as a quantum memory in the presence of relaxation, dephasing, and faulty quantum gates.
-Considering current platforms for quantum computing, we identify the gate error probabilities and optimal repetition number of quantum error correction cycles to reach the break-even point.
+In this study, we explore the use of quantum code-based memories to enhance the lifetime of qubits and exceed the break-even point, which is critical for the implementation of fault-tolerant quantum computing.
+Specifically, we investigate the quantum phase-flip repetition code as a quantum memory and theoretically demonstrate that it can preserve arbitrary quantum information longer than the lifetime of a single idle qubit in a dephasing-time-limited system.
+Our circuit-based analytical calculations show the efficiency of the phase-flip code as a quantum memory in the presence of relaxation, dephasing, and faulty quantum gates.
+Moreover, we identify the optimal repetition number of quantum error correction cycles required to reach the break-even point by considering the gate error probabilities of current platforms for quantum computing.
+Our findings are significant as they pave the way towards quantum memory and fault-tolerant quantum computing, which are crucial for the development of advanced quantum technologies.